Gugulethu-Nyoni/formique/README.md

 <!-- <img src="https://github.com/thincmedia/anyGridJs/blob/main/images/anyGridJs_Example.png" alt="anyGridJs Example"> -->

-Formique: A lightweight, declarative JavaScript syntax library for generating forms.
+Formique: A lightweight, declarative JavaScript syntax library for generating WCAG acceAccessibility compliant forms.
 Suited for vanilla js and Semantq JS framework.
 Formique simplifies the process of creating and managing forms with a variety of input types, built-in validation, and customizable attributes.
 Open-source &amp; MIT licensed.

+## Accessibility Compliance

+Formique is designed with a laser focus on usability and accessibility, ensuring that the generated form HTML markup meets the highest standards of web accessibility, such as the Web Content Accessibility Guidelines (WCAG) 2.1.

+With minimal declarative form input definitions, Formique takes care of the rest to ensure the final markup is comprehensive enough to meet [official](https://www.w3.org/WAI/tutorials/forms/) usability and accessibility standards.

+For more information on the Web Content (Forms) Accessibility Guidelines (WCAG), you can visit the [W3C website](https://www.w3.org/WAI/tutorials/forms/).

 ## Key Features